lzhengchun/TomoTx/README.md

 Transformer for the analysis of Sinogram for Computed Tomography.

-This repo hosts code for a paper, `Transformer is All You Need for Computed Tomography`, in prepration.
+This repo hosts code for a paper, `Transformer is All You Need for Ill-Posed Computed Tomography Reconstruction: a preliminary study`, in prepration.